tommanni/lab-instrument-registry/README.md

 # 2. Import your data (optional), file needs to be in the Backend directory under root
 make import-csv-old FILE=your-data.csv

+# 3.1 Install dependencies (first time only) with
+make frontend-install

-# 3. Start frontend in dev mode
+# 3.2 Start frontend in dev mode
 make frontend-dev

 If it complains about Node.js version, run the following command in the Frontend folder: